Getting rid of my Macbook Air for a Thinkpad X200

 Wifi

 The wifi on Xubuntu seems a bit buggy.
 Occasionally, the indicator shows that it has been disabled via the hardware switch, while it has not.
 The wifi list sometimes doesn’t repopulate after resume.
 This is fixed usually by restarting nm-applet.
 And the script to restarts network manager after resume.
-Most of the time I resort to sudo iwlist scanning and setting up new networks manually.
+Most of the time I resort to sudo iwlist scanning

 The fix from stackoverflow to restart the network manager after resume is below.